aakanshajagga14/browser/README.md

-# browser
+# Browser
-This repository is about how to make your own browser
+This repository is about how to make your own browser with python.